jjx323/NCP-iMFVI/README.txt

 inverse problems governed by PDEs: Part I: Deterministic inversion and linearized Bayesian inference, ACM Transactions on Mathematical Software (TOMS) 47 (2021), no. 2, 1-34.

-[3] Jiaming Sui and Junxiong Jia, Non-centered parametric variational Bayes' approach for hierarchical inverse problems of partial differential equations''.
+[3] Jiaming Sui and Junxiong Jia, Non-centered parametric variational Bayes' approach for hierarchical inverse problems of partial differential equations'' 2023.
- 2023.

 [4] Junxiong Jia, Peijun Li, and Deyu Meng, Stein variational gradient descent on infinite-dimensional space and applications to statistical inverse problems, SIAM Journal on Numerical Analysis 60 (2022), no. 4, 2225-2252.